garethltm/obsibrain/sc900/cloud security posture management (CSPM).md

+One of Microsoft Defender for Cloud's main pillars for cloud security is Cloud Security Posture Management (CSPM).
+CSPM provides you with hardening guidance that helps you efficiently and effectively improve your security.
+CSPM also gives you visibility into your current security situation.

 The security of your cloud and on-premises resources depends on proper configuration and deployment. [[Cloud security posture management (CSPM) ]]assesses your systems and automatically alerts security staff in your IT department when a vulnerability is found. [[cloud security posture management (CSPM)]] uses tools and services in your cloud environment to monitor and prioritize security enhancements and features admins can take to secure the environment.